FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 # Configuration (work in progress)

+In this chapter the ArubaOS/Aruba Instant configuration steps are described to setup the Aruba infrastructure for IoT solutions.

 The configuration of Aruba IoT integrations consists of two main steps:

 1. IoT radio-side configuration
 2. IoT server-side configuration

 Depending on respective IoT solution different configuration settings are required.

->***Note:***
->The IoT radio settings for USB/3rd party radios are controlled on the 3rd party system, if any, and there is no configuration required on the Aruba side.
-The only exception is the [SES Imagotag ESL configuration](#ses-imagotag-esl-configuration) which controls the ESL radio channel.
->
->Which USB device are allowed to connect to an access point can be controlled by an optional [USB acl profile](#usb-acl-profile) configuration.
+In the table below the required configuration items for step 1 and step 2 per IoT solution are listed:

 |IoT solution|Step 1) [IoT radio-side](#iot-connectivity-radio-side) configuration|Step 2) [IoT server-side](#iot-server-connectivity-server-side) configuration|
 |-|-|-|